Picture credit: Dean Ward (IFY Community)

 Wakefield Kirkgate Railway Station

 Wakefield Kirkgate is the oldest of the two.
 It opened in 1840 and is situated on the Manchester-Leeds line.
-The station provides services to major train stations such as London Kings Cross and Nottingham.
-It also runs to local places such as Leeds, Halifax, and Barnsley.
+The station provides services to major train stations such as London Kings Cross and Nottingham and runs to local places such as Leeds, Halifax, and Barnsley.

 In the past, Kirkgate became run down and derelict.
 The station was also unstaffed however it was still operational.
-In 2008, part of the building collapsed onto a parked car.
-As a result, this led to the station gaining a poor reputation for passenger safety.
+In 2008, part of the building collapsed onto a parked car which led to the station gaining a poor reputation for passenger safety.